Distinguished Professor of Physics

 In 1988, Ratra and Jim Peebles proposed the first dynamical dark energy model.
 Dark energy is the leading candidate for the mechanism that is responsible for causing cosmological expansion to accelerate.
 The discovery that cosmological expansion is accelerating is one of the most significant scientific discoveries of the last quarter of a century.

-Ratra currently advises three graduate students.
-He has mentored 12 graduate students, four postdoctoral fellows and three visiting faculty members in the past.
-Ratra's research has appeared in 120 scholarly publications, which have been cited more than 15,000 times in scientific literature.
-In the last three years he has given more than 80 invited presentations at conferences, workshops, national laboratories, academic institutions and public settings around the world.
+Ratra currently advises one graduate student.
+He has mentored 12 graduate students, five postdoctoral fellows and three visiting faculty members in the past.
+Ratra's research has appeared in 140 scholarly publications, which have been cited more than 18,000 times in scientific literature.
+In the last five years he has given more than 100 invited presentations at conferences, workshops, national laboratories, academic institutions and public settings around the world.

-Ratra has received more than $8 million in individual and collaborative grants, largely from the Department of Energy and the National Science Foundation.
+Ratra has received more than $10 million in individual and collaborative grants, largely from the Department of Energy and the National Science Foundation.
 Ratra was a National Science Foundation CAREER award winner in 1999.
 He was named a fellow of the American Physical Society in 2002 and a fellow of the American Association for the Advancement of Science in 2005.
 He received the 2012-2013 Commerce Bank Distinguished Graduate Faculty Award at Kansas State University.
 He was awarded the 2017 Olin Petefish Award in Basic Sciences.
+In 2020 he received the Kansas Science Communication Initiative (KSCI) Science Communication Award.

 Ratra is a founding member of the North Central Kansas Astronomical Society and of the Kansas State University Center for the Understanding of Origins.
 He also is actively involved in various other science outreach efforts, including the National Science Foundation QuarkNet program for Kansas (and some Arkansas and Missouri) high school science teachers, as well as outreach efforts with various Manhattan-Ogden USD 383 elementary, middle and high school science teachers and schools.

 Ratra joined Kansas State University in 1996 as an assistant professor of physics.
 He was a postdoctoral fellow at Princeton University, the California Institute of Technology and the Massachusetts Institute of Technology.
 Ratra earned a doctorate in physics from Stanford University and a master's degree from the Indian Institute of Technology in New Delhi.